learning-on-chip/streamer/README.md

 # Streamer

-Streamer is a tool for generating power and temperature profiles.
+Streamer is a tool for generating on-chip data.

 ## Contributing